 The reason for optimism, if that’s what you seek, is the future — where optimism often lives.
 That’s where analysts see the expanded investment in 5G returning Nokia to growth, with 38 cents in earnings per share in 2019 and 44 cents in 2020.
 So if that does indeed happen, as is eminently possible but far from guaranteed, then paying $6 today is not crazy — getting a dividend along the way, and paying ~15X 2020 earnings.
 And the dividend looks high, but it could easily be sustained even if growth is weaker than expected — Nokia, after jettisoning many of its unprofitable businesses and paying back debt over the years, has more than $6 billion in net cash on the books (and current cash flow more than covers the dividend).

 We’ll see how things work out over the next year or two, but it’s certainly not a crazy idea — cheap company, very competitive marketplace, and the stock has disappointed for a decade or more so investor expectations are probably quite low.
-That’s no guarantee of success, to be sure, and you could certainly have said the same thing about Nokia in the past and been frustrated by the stock’s subsequent performance, but it’s a fairly conservative play on 5G that isn’t likely to drop 20% in a day and give you a heart attack.
+That’s no guarantee of success, to be sure, and you could certainly have said the same thing about Nokia in the past and been frustrated by the stock’s subsequent performance, but it’s a fairly conservative play on 5G that pays a dividend and has plenty of cash and isn’t likely to drop 20% in a day and give you a heart attack.

 And what else is Brown hinting at?
 He doesn’t get into the details as much with his other two “invisible fiber” teasers, but we’ll see what we can do with some guessing…